 Second, you must have a direct customer relationship with your fans, meaning that you sell to them directly without interference from a third-party intermediate.

 Kevin Kelly’s philosophy is even more applicable today than it was in 2008.
 According to Forbes, our passion economy is growing, meaning that more and more people are able to monetize what they love.
 Nowadays, aiming for thousands of paying fans is a more realistic goal than aiming for millions of paying fans.

 There are many ways to reach your superfans nowadays, but not every one of them is as effective as they seem to be.
-Think of your social media following.
-You might have 100,000 followers on Instagram, but how many are actually seeing your content?
+Think of your social media following: you might have 100,000 followers on Instagram, but what percentage is actually seeing your content?
 Are you reaching the right fans?
-You need to consider which channels are best for connecting directly with your superfans, giving them the treatment they need and deserve.
+You must consider which channels are best for connecting directly with your superfans, giving them the treatment they need and deserve.

 The idea of having 1000 fans to be successful is not for everyone.
 But it is a great alternative path to success for those who do not want to aim for the unlikely chances of rising to viral stardom.
 Instead, you focus on direct relationships with a core of true fans, who will genuinely appreciate you.
 Besides, you never know how many fans you will pick up along the way.